20 True Reasons Why Travel Solo

 8– Healing

-Traveling solo is a chance to start anew, it helps to flow without walls again, and that is where we can restart our power.
-We deserve to be where we feel physical and emotional peace and well-being, this is the best medicine to help ease the pain.
-So take a deep breath to recompose, nothing lasts forever!
-HEALING SANCTUARIES>>>>>
+Traveling solo is a chance to start anew.
+It helps us flow without walls again, and that is where we can restart our power.
+We deserve to be where we feel physical and emotional peace and well-being.
+This is the best medicine to help ease the pain.
+So take a deep breath to recompose; nothing lasts forever!
+HEALING SANCTUARIES

 9- Scout new place to live

-10- Learn about a new culture
+10- Learn a new culture

 11- Learn a new skill